Peptides 101

 The directory is the library.
 Each peptide has a canonical page that answers a practical set of questions: what people claim, what the evidence base actually contains, what the safety unknowns are, and what would change the story.

-What we won’t do
+What we will not do

 The frontier, without the hype